tomas-fryza/avr-course/labs/06-uart/README.md

    > Note that, you have to have a [Saleae logic analyzer](https://www.saleae.com/) or [similar](https://www.amazon.com/KeeYees-Analyzer-Device-Channel-Arduino/dp/B07K6HXDH1/ref=sr_1_6?keywords=saleae+logic+analyzer&qid=1667214875&qu=eyJxc2MiOiI0LjIyIiwicXNhIjoiMy45NSIsInFzcCI6IjMuMDMifQ%3D%3D&sprefix=saleae+%2Caps%2C169&sr=8-6), and to download and install [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links) software on your computer.
    >

 7. Use `uart_getc` function and display the ASCII code of received character in decimal, hexadecimal, and binary.
 You can use Timer1 overflow handler to perform such receiver.
+Fill the table with selected keys.

    ```c
    ISR(TIMER1_OVF_vect)